Enbayft/ALEN-Tier-Guide/AzurLaneENTierGuide.md

   * 8% chance to reduce any damage taken by 50% on taking damage

 - Desc: "HAAH?!"

-* Damage control is about lowering the incoming damage as much as it is about preventing it in the first place, and Hipper learns the right lesson from Prinz Eugen - despite her much lower HP, Hipper's superior offensive statline and slightly improved tanking skills let her fulfil her role better and for cheaper.
+>Damage control is about lowering the incoming damage as much as it is about preventing it in the first place, and Hipper learns the right lesson from Prinz Eugen - despite her much lower HP, Hipper's superior offensive statline and slightly improved tanking skills let her fulfil her role better and for cheaper.

 ### Honourable Mentions
 ![CA](https://azurlane.koumakan.jp/w/images/5/5d/Prinz_EugenChibi.png "KMS Prinz Eugen") - **[KMS Prinz Eugen](https://azurlane.koumakan.jp/Prinz_Eugen)**
+* Skill:
-* Skill: 70% chance every 20s to spawn 3 shields that lasts 10s and blocks 10 shots
+  * 20s 70% chance to spawn 3 rotating shields (durability: 10 shots each).

+* Desc:
-* Desc: It's exceedingly rare for a frontliner to have more HP than carriers and battlecruisers, but Prinz Eugen makes it happen.
+>It's exceedingly rare for a frontliner to have more HP than carriers and battlecruisers, but Prinz Eugen makes it happen.
 Proud owner of a HP pool larger than 90% of the ships in the game, she pays for this priviledge by being saddled with a semi-useless skill and poor offensive stats.

-* If you're looking that something that won't die anytime soon, look no further; if you're looking for something that can do anything more than that, look everywhere else.
+If you're looking that something that won't die anytime soon, look no further; if you're looking for something that can do anything more than that, look everywhere else.

 ---
 ## BB/BC ![BB/BC](https://azurlane.koumakan.jp/w/images/3/33/BB_img.png "BB/BC Icon")